marklogic-community/Corona/README.markdown

  - Request type: DELETE
  - Example:
     - /data/manage/range/date-before

+### Key mapping
+A key mapping configures a key in the database to a keyword used when quering.
+For example, let's say there is a key in the database of "author_name" that needs to be exposed to query strings as "author" (eg: "author:Chomsky censorship").
+To allow this, simply create a mapping named "author" with a key of "author_name" and a mode of either "equals" or "contains".

+#### Get info about a mapping
+Returns information about how a mapping is configured.

+ - Request type: GET
+ - Example:
+   - /data/manage/map/

+#### Create a mapping
+Creates a mapping that can be used in query strings.
+Mappings can not share the same name as fields or range indexes, they must be unique.
+You must specify the key that the mapping maps to and the mode of the mapping (either equals or contains).
+A mode of equals means that the supplied keyword in the query (Chomsky in the example above) must be equal to the value of the specified key.
+A mode of contains means that the supplied keyword has to be present somewhere in the value of the key.

+ - Request type: PUT|POST
+ - Examples:
+   - /data/manage/map/author?key=author_name&mode=equals
+   - /data/manage/map/author?key=author_name&mode=contains

+#### Delete a mapping
+Deletes the mapping.
+ - Request type: DELETE
+ - Example:
+   - /data/manage/map/author

 ## Server information
 Information about the MarkLogic server version, hardware and index settings can be obtained with an info request.